 The main goal of business performance management, therefore, is to enable the determination of appropriate actions to achieve business objectives, and the reporting of those actions to the relevant stakeholders.
 In addition, it helps in the timely identification and correction of mistakes, defects, shortcomings, and other undesirable occurrences.
 It also contributes to the improvement of the quality of the overall process by identifying ways to improve human resources, produce better products and services, enhance internal operations, improve the competitiveness of the organisation, and increase its market share.
 Finally, it facilitates monitoring of business processes and their performance, the reporting of progress on a regular basis, the creation of strategies and plans, creation of goals and targets, allocation of resources, and creation of systems for ensuring that these goals and objectives are met.

 In the area of decision-making, the primary focus of business performance management is the identification of both the desired outcome and the most feasible path to attain it.
 Decision-makers (such as managers, stakeholders, and executives) are then tasked with assessing the potential benefits and downside risks of the chosen courses of action.
 After this, they must determine the implementation strategy and the time duration for achieving the desired objective.
 The objective represents the benchmark on which the decision-maker bases his/her decisions.
 As such, all the processes in the business are continuously evaluated based on the measured parameters.
+If you need help with tracking your business metrics, you can try plenty of online tools available, or contact the professionals such as those at parakeeto, who can help you manage your data and insights more effectively.
+This will allow you to make better decisions and optimize your business performance.

 In the area of setting corporate goals and objectives, the focus in BPM is not on completing a specific task but on monitoring performance against pre-defined criteria.
 These criteria are based on the measurement of key performance indicators.
 Key performance indicators are usually based on quantitative methods.
 Data mining is one of the most common methods used in BPM.
 Data mining involves the use of large databases containing potentially valuable information that can be grouped into meaningful groups, analyzed, and then re-arranged so that the most relevant information is provided.